jchristn/SqliteHelper/README.md

 ## Installing with NuGet
 Due to some unforseen issues with NuGet, you must download and add sqlite3.dll to your project manually.
 Set it to copy to output always.

-## New in v1.0.1
+## New in v1.0.4
-- New simplified constructor for Expression objects
-- New static Helper methods for converting DataTable objects to various useful types (List<Dictionary>, Dictionary, List<dynamic>, dynamic)
+- New methods for Expression

 ## A Note on Sanitization
 Use of parameterized queries vs building queries dynamically is a sensitive subject.
 Proponents of parameterized queries have data on their side - that parameterization does the right thing to prevent SQL injection and other issues.  *I do not disagree with them*.
 However, it is worth noting that with proper care, you CAN build systems that allow you to dynamically build queries, and you SHOULD do so as long as you build in the appropriate safeguards.